COVIDSchoolDataHub/StateAssmtDataRepository/Version 1.1/state code/North Dakota/README.md

 ## Updates

 04/11/2024: Updated output files to incorporate new EDFacts files for 2022 and 2023, derived new student subgroups, and incorporated new NCES variables.

+06/17/2024: Updated 2015 Flag_AssmtNameChange for math and ela to "Y".
+Updated StudentGroup_TotalTested to reflect the all students count for 2022 & 2023, and derived StudentSubGroup_TotalTested based on this value.
+This was done through an additional do-file, "North Dakota_StateTasks_Jun24.
+In the future, these changes should be made directly to the yearly do-files, but it is being uploaded separately as a stop-gap measure to get V1.1 out.